marouenbg/ACHR.cu/README.md

 # License

-The project is licensed under the MIT license, see the file [LICENSE](<https://github.com/marouenbg/ACHR.cu/blob/master/LICENSE.txt>) for details.
+The software is free ańd is licensed under the MIT license, see the file [LICENSE](<https://github.com/marouenbg/ACHR.cu/blob/master/LICENSE.txt>) for details.

+# Feedback/Issues

+Please report any issues to the [issues page](https://github.com/marouenbg/ACHR.cu/issues).

 # Code of Conduct